Tran Minh Tiet: Chief Justice

 In 1968 the National Assembly, meeting in Saigon and following the newly adopted Constitution, chose Tran Minh Tiet and eight others as the new Justices of the Supreme Court.
 Only "lawyers, prosecutors, and presiding judges" had been eligible.
 Of those chosen, only three including Tiet had received more than 100 Assembly votes.
 The Assembly members had so acted despite the fact that during 1967–1968 Tiet had on occasion "been openly critical of President Thieu and his administration".
 Tiet had become "known for his honesty and independence."
 Following the Assembly's establishment of the Supreme Court, its nine newly minted members then chose as their first Chief Justice: Tran Minh Tiet.

 The Republic of Vietnam's Constitution of 1967 contained provisions for the Supreme Court.
 It was described as "the highest court of appeal with authority to pass on the constitutionality of legislation."
 The Court was also to act as "the final judge of presidential elections [with the] power to outlaw political parties."
 The National Assembly chose the members of the Supreme Court after a screening process. "[T]he Supreme Court legally became the equal of the legislative and executive branches [under the] Constitution of 1967" but the president retained formidable powers.
 The "principle of executive dominance" is strong in Vietnamese politics, and presidential power usually controls.

 Chau case

-Justice Tiet took the lead in the Supreme Court's ruling regarding the controversial case of Tran Ngoc Chau in 1970.
-President Thieu (1967–1975) had become determined to prosecute Chau in court and then have him sent to prison, despite his legislative immunity as a deputy in the National Assembly.
-Thieu put strong political pressure on the legislature, and issued threats against its members.
-Consequently, Chau was arrested and then tried by a military court.
-The Supreme Court, however, invalidated Chau's prison sentence.
+Justice Tiet took the lead in the Supreme Court's ruling regarding the controversial case of Trần Ngọc Châu in 1970.
+President Thiệu (1967–1975) had become determined to prosecute Chau in court and then have him sent to prison, despite his legislative immunity as a deputy in the National Assembly.
+Thiệu put strong political pressure on the legislature, and issued threats against its members.
+Consequently, Châu was arrested and then tried by a military court.
+The Supreme Court, however, invalidated Châu's prison sentence.
 One commentator opines that the case established "the supremacy of the civil over the military judiciary" and further "declared the independence of the legislative and judicial structures".
 Although "the Supreme Court ruled that the sentence was illegal... it did not order his release."